 - 8 severe injuries

-Those that were injured from mild forces had only bruising.
-Those with greater forces suffered a fractured patella, lacerations and open joint wounds.
+Those injured by mild forces only had bruising.
+Those with greater forces suffered a fractured patella, lacerations, and open joint wounds.
 In some cases, legs became trapped beneath the dashboard and sustained increased bony and ligamentous injury, similar to sports injuries.

-It should be noted that some people have no symptoms of their injury until weeks or even months after the accident.
+It must be noted that some people observe no dashboard knee injury symptoms until weeks or even months after the accident.
 Symptoms show up because of inflammation of the tissues and include the following:

-- Pain on the knee cap or perhaps just to the side of the knee cap
+- Pain in the kneecap or perhaps just to the side of the kneecap

 - Having a stiff knee while bending the knee

-A plain film x-ray can show if there is a comminuted patella fracture but it won’t show the soft tissue injuries seen in dashboard knee.
+A plain film x-ray can show if there is a comminuted patellar fracture, but it won’t show the soft tissue injuries seen in dashboard knee.

-The treatment of a dashboard injury depends on when the injury occurred and on the severity of the injury.
-Treatment will be directed by an orthopedist, physical therapy or a chiropractor.
-Treatment includes the following in the initial stages:
+Treatment for patella injury, specifically dashboard knee injury, depends on when the injury occurred and on the severity of the injury.
+An orthopedist, physical therapist, or a chiropractor directs the treatment, which may include the following in the initial stages: